Aashmeet/ml-end-to-end-workshop/README.md

 ![Notebook Settings](./images/terminal.png)

 cd SageMaker/

 git clone https://github.com/Aashmeet/ml-end-to-end-workshop

 After cloning the git, click the top-left Jupyter icon to go back to the notebook.
 Clicking Refresh icon on the top-right corner to see a newly created folder (ai-ml-workshop).
 Click the folder and verify that the notebook exists.
 ![Notebook Settings](./images/PostTerminal.png)
-Open the notebook in the folder "Car Evaluation" and start working through the parts described below
+Open the notebook in the folder "Car Evaluation" and now you are ready to start working on the three parts of the workshop.

-## Data Engineering
+## Part 1 - Data Engineering

 In this section, we’ll use Apache Spark MLLib for data processing using AWS Glue and reuse the data processing code during inference.
 We’ll use the Car Evaluation Data Set from  UCI’s Machine Learning Repository.